-At 11:40pm on the 14th of April 1912, the RMS Titanic, which had been transporting 2,208 people from Southampton to New York, hit an iceberg while crossing the North Atlantic ocean.
+At 11:40 pm on 14 April 1912, the RMS Titanic, which had been transporting 2,208 people from Southampton to New York, hit an iceberg while crossing the North Atlantic ocean.

 The Western Times had quite a job keeping up with the latest reports.
-A lengthy article published on the 16th of April makes for fascinating reading, as the story changes in nearly every paragraph as new information is received.
+A lengthy article published on 16 April makes for fascinating reading as the story changes in nearly every paragraph as new information is received.

-At one point “It is reported that all the passengers are saved”, though quite where this report came from is unclear.
+At one point, it was printed that ‘It is reported that all the passengers are saved’, though where this report came from is unclear.

 The serious nature of the collision soon becomes all too clear though, and the headlines turn to the worst.

-By 2.20am on the 15th of April, the ship had completely submerged, causing the death of over 1,500 people.
+By 2:20 am on 15 April, the ship had completely submerged, causing the death of over 1,500 people.